 Detinova’s method

 Detinova et al. (1962) provide an alternative dissection method to estimate the age of a given female mosquito, which results in a binary observation for each specimen: nulliparous or parous.
-As for the analysis of dissection data from Polovodova’s method, we assume that there is steady recruitment to the adult mosquito population and with knowledge of a given gonotrophic cycle duration (see below), we can estimate mean population lifespan (see SOM).
+As for the analysis of dissection data from Polovodova’s method, we assume that constant population sizes are constant and with knowledge of a given gonotrophic cycle duration (see below), we can estimate mean population lifespan (see SOM).

 Massey et al. (2016) provides a database estimates of different anopheline bionomic variables, which includes 1490 observations of parity using Detinova’s method.
 As for the other two analyses, we use a Bayesian framework.
 The likelihood assumed is a binomial distribution with sample size given by the number of specimens dissected and probability parameter representing the proportion parous in the wild population.
 The probability parameter is allowed to vary according to experiment but are assigned hierarchical beta priors (see SOM) that allow partial pooling of observations according to a grouping (species, morphospecies, genus and so on).